Inspiring Leadership: What Type of Leader Are You?

 The coach-style leader operates exactly the same way, building a team within an organisation that has excellent communication, works well together, and allows people to play to their strengths.

 I’ve spent a lot of time leading and being led.
-I’ve also researched, read and listened to some of the foremost experts in the field of leadership.
+I’ve also researched, read and listened to some of the foremost experts in the field.

 And, for me, the leadership style I am most in tune with and what I aspire to be, each and every day, is a servant leader.

-Servant leadership can be summed up as two steps, “serve first and lead second.”
+Servant can be summed up as two steps, “serve first and lead second.”

 When done well, it creates a strong team and culture where everyone feels trusted and empowered.